MalcolmKnott/mailgunwebhooks/readme.md

 # Laravel package to handle webhooks from Mailgun

-This composer package handles webhooks from Mailgun saving them to mailgun_events table in your database.
+This composer package handles webhooks from Mailgun creating a log of sent mail with tracking events.

 ## Installation